apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 Correctness implies that you've thought about every possible precondition, and can justify that it maps to the intended postcondition.

 Correctness is incredibly difficult to obtain or be confident about.
-Hopefully the next section will convince you of that.

 ### Bug: